huggingface/hub-docs/docs/hub/api.md

 ### GET /api/datasets/{repo_id}/parquet/{config}/{split}/{n}.parquet

-Get the nth shard of the auto-converted parquet files, for a specific configuration (or subset) and split.
+Get the nth shard of the auto-converted parquet files, for a specific subset (also called "config") and split.

 ### GET /api/datasets/{repo_id}/croissant